About two years ago, I went on an adventure of a lifetime.

 Keep Your Body Guessing

-As I mentioned before, the jump rope is an incredible tool for developing speed, balance, coordination, endurance, agility, explosiveness and overall better proprioception.
+As I mentioned before, the jump rope is an incredible tool for developing speed, balance, coordination, endurance, agility, explosiveness, and overall better proprioception.

 It’s an incredible tool for increasing cardiovascular output.

 If you think of any form of training, there is usually a form of progression in weight.
 As you progress with barbell exercises, for instance, you’re required to keep adding weight as your body adapts.
-Same thing goes for kettlebells and even bodyweight training (think weighted vests, hanging weights, etc.).
+The same thing goes for kettlebells and even bodyweight training (think weighted vests, hanging weights, etc.).

 A standard speed rope doesn’t have progressive resistance.